 Well early in September they lost 20-19 to the Tennessee Titans when Neil O’Donnell subbed for an injured Steve McNair at home.
 They were a 1 point loss from being 14-0 and now traveled to Tennessee to get revenge and ran smack into a buzzsaw.
 A division rival that had been chasing them all year had their number as Steve McNair, who was now healthy, threw for 5 touchdowns in a convincing 41-14 win.
 Surprise!

 They now had been swept by their division rival who bullied and outhit them in that game.
 Not only was their confidence shaken, but questions about their Super Bowl legitimacy could be heard around the NFL and by fans.
 They did finish with a 24-7 win against the Bengals to finish 14-2, but they were going into the ’99 playoffs asking themselves two questions.
-Were they the team that was 14-0 against the rest of the NFL, or the one that got swept by the Tennessee Titans??
+Were they the team that was 14-0 against the rest of the NFL??Or were they the team that got swept by the Tennessee Titans??